 - Choose eduroam

-- Enter your full username and University password (on android devices you'll need to configure a few more settings, see below)
+- Enter your full username and password

-Use your full username to access eduroam, not your email address
+Use your full username

 - Accept the certificate request

 Android additional settings

 Once you've entered your username and password, double check the following before tapping connect

 |Phase 2 authentication

 |None (if you have a Huawei device you may need to set this to MSCHAPV2)